-We're moved into our own home, together with our four-legged companions.
-We've stayed in District 3 because we don't want to abandon the district, because we know it needs more help - and if we can help we're going to.
+We're moved into and own our own home, together with our four-legged companions.
+We've stayed in District 3 of Toledo because we don't want to abandon the district, because we know it needs more help - and if we can help we're going to.

 Knowing that money isn't everything helps me in being a better volunteer - because it's not about getting paid, it's about doing as much as I can for as many people as I can as long as I'm able.
 I hope to use my own ideals to set an example, and to open everyone's eyes to what's really important in their own lives (even if it really is just money, for some).
 Sarah has made an investment in me, through the pandemic and between law degrees, having me stay home and focus on writing and volunteering and activism, as she works to pay the bills for a little while.
 Truly a wonderful statement of support.
 And I'm committed to making sure I don't waste it.

-I tend to pay a lot of attention to politics, and I love talking about it.
+I tend to pay a lot of attention to politics, and I love educating people about it.
 I love helping to keep people informed when they want to know something, or when I believe they should know something - like who is on the ballot, or what a certain elected official actually does.
 (That's why the home page says to ask a question, because I'll answer, or if I don't know the answer, I'll go research, and let you know, so we're both better informed).

 I believe we all have good in us, and we all have a lot of love to give.
 I believe in aiming high, and I know that it can help take us far.
 I believe that we can all have a better life, and I aim to help as many people get there as possible.